valinorearth/valinor.earth/src/site/en/products/satellite-farm-watch.md

 order: 10
 ---

-Using Satellite Imagery, we help farmers with 50+ hectare farmland, to track, analyze, and make intelligent decisions.
+Using Satellite Imagery, we help farmers owning 50+ hectare farmland, to track, analyze, and make intelligent decisions.

-Right now, we are working with select farmers and few State government bodies in India.
+Right now, we are experimenting and working with select farmers.

+We are also helping few state governments in India, with satellite imagery for farming.